Psychic numbing: Robert Jay Lifton: "Beyond Psychic Numbing: A Call to Awareness"

 Lifton's main area of focus was the Hiroshima bombing during World War II.
 He broke up his analysis of the bombing into psychological stages that spread at the societal level.
 Lifton's article, "Beyond Psychic Numbing: A Call to Awareness", addressed a concern that was new at the time: nuclear warfare.
 He argued now that there is a single weapon in the world that can cause so much damage, humans need to be more alert and confront the images of nuclear power and an ever increasing nuclear actuality.
 There is a societal understanding now that countries can create nuclear weapons; this led to Lifton's coining of the term "nuclear fundamentalism".

-All these are argued by Lifton to be beneficial at times, however rather inadequate for helping people feel better about the ubiquity of nuclear weapons and potential warfare.
+All these are argued by Lifton to be beneficial at times, but rather inadequate for helping people feel better about the ubiquity of nuclear weapons and potential warfare.
 There needs to be a sense of control in order to comprehend the consequences of nuclear warfare as well as strategies to combat the psychological grip it has on individuals.

 Lifton's final argument regarding hope for the future is that society must take action.
 He uses Vietnam War veterans as a reference point.
 He has worked with them before and noticed partial changes, while he agrees this is good, society must adapt an awareness that aims to teach and educate as opposed to avoid and withdraw from the potential threats to survival.